updated summer 2018

-For those moving to Spain in the fall to teach English, there are huge questions to answer as you wrap your head around your teaching assistant job.
+For those moving to Spain to teach English in the fall, there are huge questions to answer as you wrap your head around your teaching assistant job.
 What does IES mean, and how old will my student be?
 What are timetables in Spanish schools like?
 And, perhaps most importantly, when will I have holidays and days off?

 First, let’s take a look at the overarching school system in Spain, which consists of public, private and semi-private schools:

 - Public Schools, or colegios públicos, are state-run schools that follow a region-wide curriculum.
 Teaching positions at these schools are coveted, and teachers must go through a rigorous testing session called oposiciones for placement.
 Their reward?
 Job security and great pay (not to mention all of that vacation time!).
-These schools are free to attend through age 16.
+These schools are free to attend through age 16, after which students can choose to continue the college track, called bachillerato, or formación profesional, which is skills training.
+Or, they can just leave, no questions asked.

 - Half public, half private, or Concertados, are schools that are partially subsidized by the state and most typically by a religious order.
 These students may have extended hours and also wear uniforms.